devroopsaha744/agatha/README.md

 # Agatha: Natural Language Based Expense Tracker API

-Agatha is a NL2SQL driven expense tracker API.
+Agatha is a NL2SQL-driven expense tracker API that uses Llama 3.3 provided by Groq for efficient and fast data extraction and NL2SQL workflow.
 It allows users to either add transaction data to a SQL database or ask questions about their expenses, all via natural language.
 Agatha automatically determines whether an input is intended for ingestion (adding a transaction) or QnA (querying transactions) to improve the user experience.

 ![workflow](https://github.com/devroopsaha744/agatha/blob/main/agatha%20workflow.png)